If you are struggling to cope with debt - and can’t reach a settlement with the companies you owe money to - drastic action may be necessary.

 • If you own your home: If there is any equity in your property, you may be required to sell it and use the profits to pay off your creditors if you go bankrupt.
 This should not be the case with an IVA, although you may have to remortgage your house at some point to raise extra money.

-Even if you are in rented accommodation, there could be repercussions to going bankrupt: some tenancy agreements say that landlords can ask you to move out if you go bankrupt.
+Even if you are in rented accommodation, there could be repercussions with going bankrupt.
+Some tenancy agreements say that landlords can ask you to move out if you go bankrupt.

 • Other assets: If you own a car, for example, you are more likely to be able to keep it under an IVA.